brittlewis12/witness-budgets/witness-budgets.md

 **What extraction yields:**
 - ✗ Cannot extract: a specific witness satisfying P
 - ✓ Can extract: a result computed from invariant properties only
-- The extracted code runs WITHOUT choosing/computing any witness
+- The extracted code runs *without* choosing/computing any witness

 **Example: Invariant consumption (not witness extraction):**
 ```coq